RayBB/openlibrary-docs/Using-Managed-Labels-to-Track-Issues.md

 ## Owners

-A note about owners: The top assignee of an issue is considered its *owner*.
+The assignee of an issue is considered its *owner*.

-During submission and triage, the assigned owner is not necessarily the person who will fix the issue (it is not necessarily even established if or when the issue will be fixed at all), but rather they are the person who will do as much or as little as needed to handle the issue (asking questions, soliciting input, establishing and updating the priority, closing duplicates, etc).
+At submission and prior to triage, the assigned owner is *not necessarily the person* who will fix the issue (it is not necessarily even established, at that point, if or when the issue will be fixed at all), but rather they are the person who will do as much or as little as needed to handle the issue (asking questions, soliciting input, establishing and updating the priority, checking if it is a duplicate, etc).

+Once an issue is labeled `State: Work In Progress`, the owner is the individual doing the work, or leading/coordinating the group that is doing the work.

 Most parts of the project have *leads*; issues in their area typically get assigned to them first (but can subsequently be handed off).
 The submitter of an issue is free to suggest an owner — indeed, developers occasionally create issues which they assign to themselves).

+An example of a common [search](#tips-for-filtering-issues-and-updating-their-labels) might be `assignee:cdrini label:"state: work in progress"` to see what Drini is working on.

+Singular ownership is important to make sure things don't fall on the floor.
+We therefore avoid multiple assignees.
+Most issues have multiple individuals involved in various aspects of assessing and resolving it - those people are "mentioned" (e.g. "@hornc") in the issue comments.

 Any open bug that is unowned is in need of triage.